Walls of Lisbon: Unbuilt extensions

-The Portuguese king D. João III considered building a moat-enclosed wall around Lisbon in the 1500s connecting the Alcântara drainage to the west (spanned by the aqueduct) with the Rio de Sacavém (now Rio Trancão) to the east.
+King John III considered building a moat-enclosed wall around Lisbon in the 16th century connecting the Alcântara drainage to the west (spanned by the aqueduct) with the Rio de Sacavém (now Rio Trancão) to the east.
 The project was never started.

-Between 1650-1652 D. João IV wanted to expand Lisbon's fortifications in a more limited way.
-The plan was to extend the cerca fernandina from S. Roque northwest towards Rato, veering northeast around Saldanha and Alameda, thence back to N. S. do Monte in Graça and finally downward to the banks of the Tagus at Santa Apolonia.
-It was never realized.
+Between 1650–1652 King John IV wanted to expand Lisbon's fortifications in a more limited way.
+The plan was to extend the Cerca Fernandina from S. Roque northwest towards Rato, veering northeast around Saldanha and Alameda, thence back to N. S. do Monte in Graça and finally downward to the banks of the Tagus at Santa Apolonia but was never realized.

 Characteristics

-Cerca moura
+Cerca Moura

-Generally 2—2.5 m thick, the wall extends from the southern flank of the cidadela for a distance of 1250 m.
+Generally 2–2.5 m thick, the wall extends from the southern flank of the cidadela for a distance of 1250 m.
 Including the cidadela, it encloses 15.6 ha.

 Muralha de D. Diniz

-This lateral extension of the cerca moura runs for about 700 m parallel to the historic estuarine banks.
+This lateral extension of the Cerca Moura runs for about 700 m parallel to the historic estuarine banks.
 The wall's base was up to 2.7 m wide and around 1.5 m wide above ground.
-Construction materials were locally sourced limestone for the foundation and cemented aggregate above ground, similar to the cerca fernandina.
+Construction materials were locally sourced limestone for the foundation and cemented aggregate above ground, similar to the Cerca Fernandina.

-Cerca fernandina
+Cerca Fernandina

-The cerca fernandina consists of two parts extending to the east and west of the cerca moura.
+The Cerca Fernandina consists of two parts extending to the east and west of the cerca moura.
 The eastern segment is 1920 m long and the western segment is 2770 m long.
 The east encloses 26.65 ha and the west encloses 61.27 ha.
 Towers in the walls were generally 15 m high in an 8 x 8 m footprint.
 The more frequent flanking towers (cubelos in Portuguese) protruding from the walls were 5 x 5 m.
 The wall was generally 8 m high and 175-220 cm wide depending on defensive conditions.

 A variable, but generally 6 m wide barbican extended outward from the walls on many of the land-facing sections, ending with a low palisade.
 An alambor protecting the steeper slopes beneath the belvedere at Graça Convent was unearthed during excavations in 2017.

 Construction material varied.
 Some sections were rammed earth with a dry lime binder, a typical Portuguese military practice.
 Others were aggregate and mortar, and still others, particularly towers, were mortared masonry.
 The builders used materials locally at hand but that yielded a uniformly strong structure.

 An army engineer estimates around 86,000 cubic meters of material was required to build the cerca fernandina.
 If this volume of stone blocks were made into a 1 m high wall, it would stretch from Lisbon approximately to Porto.
 Given the time taken to build the wall, approximately 2000 labourers and craftsmen must have been involved in the effort.